hendricius/the-bread-code/basics/basic-dough.md

 ### Finally bake the bread

-After another 30 minutes of the oven preheating, remove the top tray and place your bread directly it.
-Careful, this is super hot.
+After another 30 minutes of the oven preheating, remove the top tray and place your bread directly inside (Caution: It is super hot).
 If you have a dutch oven, place the bread in the dutch oven.
 Cut the bread with 2 cm deep cuts at an angle.
-Imagine this like tectonic plates.
-It creates a weakness in the surface and allows the bread to raise at the point of weakness.
+Imagine tectonic plates: the cuts create a weakness in the surface (a point from which the bread is allowed to rise).
 If the cut is vertical the bread will block it.
-In comparison if cut at an angle you can create the bread Himalayan mountains 😻.
+In comparison, if cut at an angle you can create the bread Himalayan mountains 😻.

 ![Bread cut at an angle (left) vs bread cut vertically](https://i.imgur.com/nnlLhr8.jpg)